Breaks & Lunches

 Clothing

-We wish to encourage individual expression and development.
-Therefore, there is no uniform for students.
-Clothing should be neat, clean, and appropriate for a multi-aged learning environment.
+We wish to encourage individual expression and development at our school.
+Therefore, there is no uniform for students at Banbury Crossroads.
+Children can easily choose their own clothing and doing so is a particularly suitable means of satisfying our quest to provide meaningful choices for children.
+Clothing should simply be neat, clean, and appropriate for a multi-aged learning environment.

 Recess, physical education activities, and field trips can occur outside all year round, so appropriate clothing such as hats, mitts, snow pants, sweatpants/sweatshirts, sunscreen, etc. may be required from time to time.